Skip to Content

 If you can’t grab anything during the timeframe you’ll be at Hollywood Studios, pick something at Epcot, such as Soarin’, Frozen Ever After, or Remy’s Ratatouille Adventure.

-TIP: The Skyliner takes you to the International Gateway entrance, which is right next to the France pavilion, where the Ratatouille ride is located, making it the best Genie+ selection for your first ride at Epcot.
+TIP: The Skyliner takes you to the International Gateway entrance, which is right next to the France pavilion, where the Ratatouille ride is located, making it the best Multi Pass selection for your first ride at Epcot.

 I also recommend grabbing lunch here, ideally something you can eat quickly or can be taken on the go and eaten in line, such as a ronto wrap from Ronto Roasters in Galaxy’s Edge.